3 days in Mallorca the perfect road trip itinerary

 Another thing to bear in mind is the fact that the road leading up to the viewpoint is very popular with cyclists.
 We only encountered 2 or 3, but the numbers might be higher if you visit in the morning.

 Still, it was not an easy feat trying to lateral park in such conditions and I’m sure I got some grey hairs just by standing in the right seat.
-I still don’t understand how my fiancee was so calm..
+I still don’t understand how my fiance was so calm.

-However, if you want to drive yourself, here’s something to remember: the smaller the car, the easier it is to maneuver it.
-We literally saw a Fiat 500 turning around on the spot it was parked, a feat impossible for our Hyundai i20.
+However, if you want to drive there yourself, here’s something to remember: the smaller the car, the easier it is to maneuver it.
+We saw a Fiat 500 literally turning around on the spot where it was parked, a feat impossible for our Hyundai i20.

 Bigger cars like SUVs could barely pass without touching the parked cars.
 Also don’t forget that during the high season, you can’t drive a private vehicle on the peninsula between 10 AM and 7 PM!